Jewellery Valuation, Everything You Need To Know

 5. Cutting costs can cost money

 It may be heart-wrenching to leave your much beloved item with a jeweller, but to take all the necessary assessments and test all the components, it takes time and will need to be done in controlled laboratory-style conditions to make sure it is accurate.
-Here at Hatton Jewels, your item is fully-insured with us for the duration of the time it is on our premises.
+Providing sufficient time for your item to be accurately assessed is a standard requirement, this enables the valuer to carry out the vast number of measurements, detailed inspections, documenting, photographing, Gemmological testing and market pricing; that will ensure your item is correctly identified and listed for the purposes of replacement in the event of loss, for insurance.

 7. Keep valuation updated